That's the Nerd fighting against ROB the Robot for his shitty games.

 James winning the glitched boss battle in Mega Man 5, as chronicled in the "Game Glitches" episode.

-James discovering a good Back to the Future game on Super Famicom at the end of his revisiting of the Nintendo Nerd years.
+James discovering a good Back to the Future game on Super Famicom (Super Back to the Future Part II) at the end of his revisiting of the Nintendo Nerd years.
 One minute of mouth-watering clips from the game, with a great chiptune rendition of the movie's theme and James's astounded face.

 Only as the realization of "Super Famicom" means "Japan-only" catches up to him.
 After which we're treated to a Funny Moment filled with Angrish.

 Towards the end of his second Dr. Jekyll and Mr. Hyde review, the Nerd does a philosophical rant about how the game is the greatest game of all time, and how it parallels human life.
 He concludes the review, however, by saying that "The game fucking sucks!"

 Episode 100 ("ROB the Robot") is considered to be the best Nerd episode of all time, and for good reason.